All Episodes

 And frankly, this naivete, I don't even mean that as an insult.

-Sometimes how many times have you talked to people?
+Sometimes, how many times have you talked to people?

 I hope you're right.

-How many well, I I know I'm right.
+How many, well, I know I'm right.

-Can't do it.
+You can't do it.

 Why not?